Residual energy in weakly compressible turbulence with a mean guide field: Discussion

-Differences between the driving schemes are also reflected on the relative ratios between the correlation lengths of the various fields.
-For kinetically-driven turbulence, we find that $\ell_u > \ell_\rho \gtrsim \ell_b$, while for magnetically-driven turbulence, we find that $\ell_b > \ell_\rho \gtrsim \ell_u$.
-We conclude that the power cascade is set not by the strength of inhomogeneities, but by which fluctuations develop first: Alfvén waves or density structures that later excite Alfvénic motions.
-This causal ordering appears to be the primary difference between magnetic and kinetic driving.
+These differences between the driving schemes are also reflected in the relative ratios between the correlation lengths of the various fields.
+For kinetically driven turbulence, we find that $\ell_u > \ell_\rho \gtrsim \ell_b$, while for magnetically driven turbulence, this is $\ell_b > \ell_\rho \gtrsim \ell_u$.
+The evolution timescale of each field ($\tau$) is given by the ratio between the correlation lengths and the characteristic propagation speed, $V_A$.

+The field with the longest correlation time acts as a slowly varying background experienced by the emerging fluctuations.
+In the magnetically driven simulations, $\tau_b > \tau_\rho$, implying that density fluctuations adjust to a magnetic background that is effectively frozen over their lifetime.
+In contrast, in the kinetically driven simulations $\tau_\rho > \tau_b$, suggesting that magnetic fluctuations propagate through a slowly varying inhomogeneous background, providing conditions favorable for Elsasser-field coupling generation.